WASdev/sample.microservices.security.jwt/README.md

-# Microservices Security Revisited.
+# BLUEMIX SSO BRANCH

-NOTE: This is the bluemix-sso branch, it will only run in Bluemix as CF, running locally via docker is possible, but not covered.
+**This is the bluemix-sso branch, it will only run in Bluemix as CF, running locally via docker is possible, but not covered.**

 This project is the logical successor to the "Signed JWT" parts of [https://github.com/WASdev/sample.microservices.security]